rnietoe/Training/docs/AWS/02-Storage.md

 EFS provides shared volume across multiple EC2 instances, while EBS can be attached to a single volume within the same AZ.

+Built to scale on demand to petabytes without disrupting applications.

 ### How to create an EFS **shared** by two EC2 instances

 1. `Create file system` from AWS EFS